Israel takes gender fight to buses, billboards

 Buses and billboards, where some advertisers avoid posting images of women to avoid vandalisation, have become the latest battlefields in the fight for the soul of Jerusalem, a city sacred to Jews, Muslims and Christians.

-The boarding of bus 56, one of several segregated routes crossing ultra-Orthodox neighborhoods in the city, was the latest attempt by the Israel Religious Action Center (IRAC), to end separate seating.
+The boarding of bus 56, one of several segregated routes crossing ultra-Orthodox neighbourhoods in the city, was the latest attempt by the Israel Religious Action Centre (IRAC), to end separate seating.

 "The new fad is to distance one's self from women as a way to measure piety.
 The idea that sex is dirty is not part of Judaism.
 We have to plug this leak before it spills over," said Anat Hoffman, IRAC's executive director.